 Antroxu in Oviedo

 The Plaza de la Catedral, Calle de Trascorrales and other adjacent streets constitute the epicenter of the antroxu ovetense.
 The celebrations in the old Oviedo are always made the weekend following those of Avilés and Gijón.
 The hospitality sector joins the carbayón carnival, offering a special menu for the occasion: carnival pot.
 Numerous places serve this typical menu consisting of a good broth accompanied by a stew of cabbage, beans, potatoes and pork.
 Then come the desserts, being able to opt for the casadielles, the frixuelos or for the rice with milk.
 It is a strong menu, suitable in a few days where you need calories to consume to keep up.

-Like Antroxu himself, the gastronomy that accompanies him extends to all corners of the Principality.
-In the western area is a typical dessert "rapón", a cake made of corn and kneaded with water, salt, onion and pieces of chorizo and bacon, covered with cabbage leaves and cooked in the oven.
-In the east carnival is seasoned with "boronas preñadas", a mass of compact corn, filled with sausages and slaughtered meats.
-The most widespread dessert in this area are the fritters filled with cream, or the rustidos, tasty pieces of bread soaked in milk and egg, fried and sprinkled with sugar.Text: © Ramón Molleda for desdeasturias.com
+Like Antroxu himself, the gastronomy Accompanying it extends to all corners of the Principality.
+In the western zone, the “rapón” is a typical dessert, a cake made of corn and kneaded with water, salt, onion and pieces of sausage and bacon, coated with cabbage leaves and baked in the oven.
+In the east, the carnival is seasoned with "pregnant boronas", compact corn dough, stuffed with sausages and meat from the slaughter.
+The most widespread dessert in this area is the cream-filled fritters, or the rustidos, tasty pieces of bread soaked in milk and eggs, fried and sprinkled with sugar.Text: © Ramón Molleda for desdeasturias.com